 My whale-watching experience

-After a few spurts of water and gathering enough oxygen, he arched his back, so we knew he was about to dive down and give us the money shot – his enormous tail curling and reaching up into the air as he swam back down to the bottom of the ocean.
+Then, Tiaki gave us the money shot – his enormous tail curling and reaching up into the air, as he descended to the bottom of the ocean.
+Simply magical.

-Unlike commercialized “swim with dolphins” programs, this ethical encounter takes place entirely on the dolphins’ terms, offering a truly authentic and unforgettable adventure.
+Dolphin Encounter Kaikoura is New Zealand’s first company to offer swimming with dolphins and they have one of the highest success rates in the world for dolphin encounters.
+Unlike commercialised ‘swim with dolphins’ programs, this ethical encounter takes place entirely on the dolphins’ terms, for a truly authentic and unforgettable adventure.

 things to do in kaikoura